RikkaApps/websites/shizuku/README.md

 features:
 - title: Use system APIs elegantly
   details: Forget about root shell, you can use APIs with higher privileges "directly".
 Also, Shizuku is significantly faster than shell.
-- title: Support adb usage
+- title: Supports adb usage
   details: If your "root required app" only needs adb permission, you can easily expand the audience by using Shizuku.
 - title: Save your time
   details: Shizuku has detailed documentation to guide users.
-Only you need to do is let users install Shizuku.
+Only you need to do is to let the users install Shizuku.
 footer: Copyright © 2019 RikkaApps
 ---